DigitalGlobe/standard-repo-metadata/README.md

 # standard-repo-metadata
 Example of metadata files required of all DG repos (under construction)

+### MWATERS EDITORIAL - not a hill I would die on, but I would rather not have these be hidden files.

 ```.digitalglobe.yml``` - required.
 Contains metadata about the service or component including points of contact, URLs, documentation, etc.